Information, Exposure, and Experience

 The UIC Jazz Ensemble's second album, Walkin' About, is now on sale at CDbaby.
 Click the link to purchase a hard copy or a download.

 To see more information on our Jazz faculty, click on their name.

-Jazz Ensemble, Jazz Combo, Jazz History, Applied Jazz Trombone, Jazz Improv, Jazz Aesthetics
+Jazz Workshop, Jazz Combo, Jazz History, Applied Jazz Trombone, Jazz Improv, Jazz Aesthetics

 Music Theory, Counterpoint, Ear Training, Applied Jazz Guitar, Jazz Combo

 Keyboard Skills, Jazz Theory and Keyboard, Applied Jazz Piano, Jazz History

 Applied Jazz Saxophone